-President Obama and Congressional leaders are entering a critical phase in the negotiations to raise the debt ceiling and prevent default on the Nation’s legal obligations.
+President Obama and Congressional leaders are entering a critical phase in negotiations to raise the debt ceiling and prevent default on the nation’s legal obligations.
 Feminist leaders are speaking out to protect vulnerable groups from suffering while corporate interests fight to stay on the government dole.

 “The nation must not default on our legal obligations, and meeting those obligations must not be held hostage to demands that will injure the most vulnerable in our society.
 The president and Congressional leaders must not balance the nation’s budget on the backs of women, children, the elderly, and the disabled,” said Eleanor Smeal, president of the Feminist Majority.

 “Whether the Republicans like it or not, the budget deficits cannot be reduced by cutting spending alone.
 Revenue must be raised by restoring taxes on the wealthy to previous levels, closing loopholes that allow major corporations to escape taxation, and ending federal subsidies to profit-bloated oil corporations,” continued Smeal.